DylanPDao/c0323-code-solutions/express-get-json/express-get-json-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is an API endpoint?
+  exactly where on website you're looking for
 - What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies?
+  JSON

 ## Notes